 Section 2.
 Shift Bid.
-Employees on a classification seniority list shall have the right to exercise shift preference according to their classification seniority.
+Employees shall have the right to exercise shift preference for shifts available to their classification according to their seniority.

 Section 3.
 Reduction in Force.
 One purpose of classification seniority is to give credit to employee service in layoff and recall situations.
-Employees will be laid off and recalled from and to a particular job classification according to classification seniority; thus the last employee hired into a classification shall be the first laid off from that classification if there is a reduction in force in that classification.
+Employees will be laid off and recalled according to seniority; thus the last employee hired into the bargaining unit shall be the first laid off if there is a reduction in force.
 The parties recognize that they have also negotiated and implemented furloughs in lieu of layoffs in the past.

 Section 4.
 Bumping Rights.
-Persons employed in a particular classification who are laid off from that classification may bump into a previously held equivalent or lower level position within the bargaining unit, or the Aviation Security bargaining unit, to the extent the Aviation Security bargaining agreement permits, based on their classification seniority in the lower or equivalent level classification, provided she/he meets the minimum qualifications for that position.
-Should that occur, their seniority in the classification to which they are returning will be the same as when they left that classification (i.e. it will be the original date of their hire into that classification.)
+Persons employed in a particular classification who are laid off from that classification may bump into a previously held equivalent or lower level position within the bargaining unit based on their seniority.
+For the purpose of this section, the Aviation Security Trainer is a higher level classification than the other classifications in the bargaining unit.

+Employees within the Aviation Operations bargaining unit, who are laid off from their classification may bump into a previously held position within the Aviation Security bargaining unit based upon their seniority.
+Should that occur, their seniority will be the same as when they left that classification.

 Section 5.
 Recall to Classification.
-Employees laid off from their classification position who bump to any other bargaining unit position, or who bump into an Aviation Security bargaining unit position in accordance with the provisions of this Article will be entitled to be recalled in their original classification seniority order to their original classification position for a period of two years following the layoff.
+Employees laid off from their classification position who bump to any other bargaining unit position in accordance with the provisions of this Article will be entitled to be recalled in their seniority order to their prior position for a period of two years following the layoff.
 EXCEPT: the right to be recalled to a classification from which an employee has been laid off will be forfeited if an offer of recall is made and declined.
 Additionally, an employee must be qualified, or qualifiable for the position within a reasonable amount of time.
 Nothing in this Article precludes the Port from actually reducing the number of positions available for bargaining unit members.

 Section 6.
 Loss of Seniority.
-All seniority rights shall be broken and forfeited by resignation, or termination for cause, retirement, or voluntarily accepting a position outside of this, or the Aviation Security bargaining unit.
+All seniority rights shall be broken and forfeited by resignation, or termination for cause, retirement, or voluntarily accepting a position outside of this, or the Aviation Operations bargaining unit.
 Except: If an employee accepts a transfer out of the unit in lieu of a layoff, that employee shall maintain his or her classification seniority until such time as he or she has been working away from the unit in excess of twenty-four (24) months, or declines an offer of recall to the classification, whichever is sooner.

 Section 7.
 Retention of Seniority.
-Classification seniority is not lost through promotion to any position in this or the Aviation Security bargaining unit, or as a result of exercising a bumping right under Article 10 Section 4.
+Seniority is not lost through promotion to any position in this or the Aviation Operations bargaining unit, or as a result of exercising a bumping right under Article 9 Section 4.